dojo/docs/dojox/data/OpmlStore.rst

 Query Syntax
 ============

-The query syntax used by dojox.data.OpmlStore is identical to the query syntax used by `dojo.data.ItemFileReadStore <dojo/data/ItemFileReadStore>`_
+The query syntax used by dojox.data.OpmlStore is identical to the query syntax used by :ref:`dojo.data.ItemFileReadStore <dojo/data/ItemFileReadStore>`

 =============
 Query Options